 Understanding Child Custody in Illinois

-Child custody cases are a priority with Murphy & Dunn, P.C.
-While our attorneys try many child custody cases in the Peoria and Central Illinois area, the majority of cases we handle are ultimately settled by lengthy and hard fought negotiation.
+Child custody cases are a priority with G. Edward Murphy and the attorney teams at Murphy & Dunn, P.C.
+While our attorneys try many child custody cases in Peoria, Bloomington and throughout the State of Illinois area, the majority of custody cases we handle are ultimately settled by lengthy and hard fought negotiations.
 Our belief is that two parents acting rationally and with the help of two experienced family law attorneys will make a better decision regarding the care and custody of their children than will one judge who barely knows you.
 However, that does not always work.
-In those cases, we are there for you to litigate the issues in a favorable manner for you to win custody.
+In those cases that settlement is not possible, we are there for you to litigate the issues in a favorable manner for you to win custody.

-Physical custody is where the child lives.
-Physical custody can be shared or one parent can have sole physical custody.
-If one parent has sole physical custody, then the other parent will have visitation according to a schedule that is negotiated between the parents and their attorneys.
+Physical custody was where the child lived.
+Physical custody could be shared or one parent could have sole physical custody.
+If one parent had sole physical custody, then the other parent previously had visitation according to a schedule that was negotiated between the parents and their attorneys.

-In Illinois, child custody is determined by the best interests of the children.
-If the two parents cannot agree on the child's best interests, then Illinois courts will require that the parents participate in mediation.
+In Illinois, child custody is determined by what is considered to be in the best interests of the children.
+If the two parents cannot agree on the children's best interests, then Illinois courts will require that the parents participate in mediation prior to having custody litigation.
+G. Edward Murphy is also a certified family law mediator.
+For further information, please fill out our Contact Us form, e-mail us at email@example.com, or call us at 309.674.5551 to schedule your free initial office consultation at either of our two convenient office locations.